dergigi/dergigi.github.io/bitcoin/resources.md

 Bitcoin.

 {% include books.html category='non-technical' %}

+Even though [Bitcoin Money][bitcoin-money] is a children's book, it drives home the value proposition of Bitcoin in a succinct way, making it valuable for readers of all ages.

 {% include books.html category='non-technical2' %}

 The Internet of Money books are a collection of talks by Andreas Antonopoulos, most of which are available for [free on YouTube][aantonop-bitcoin-talks].

+[bitcoin-money]: {{ '/bitcoin/resources/bitcoin-money' | absolute_url }}
 [aantonop-bitcoin-talks]: https://www.youtube.com/playlist?list=PLPQwGV1aLnTthcG265_FYSaV24hFScvC0

 #### Bitcoin (technical)